My mission is to learn about living artists and the works they create.

 I’ve worked in the tech sector for over thirty years.
 That implies I worked in tech when it was the equivalent of working in a garage with grease monkeys.
-It also implies I’m older.
-I’ve been incredibly lucky to collect art, however I do consider our collection humble.
-I’m gay, married and childless.
+It also means I’m older.
+I’ve been fortunate to collect art.
+However, I do consider our collection humble.
+I’m gay, married, and childless.
 We do have a French Bulldog named Boom Boom.

-He’s very loved and spoiled.
+He’s adored and spoiled.
 He does not have an Instagram account or YouTube channel.
 He sleeps on a chair beside me as I write.